datanav/docs/configuration.rst

 The ``POST`` endpoint will be available at the same location as where you can ``GET`` pipe entities.
 By using the ``HTTP endpoint`` source you enable ``POST`` support at this endpoint.

+The protocol is described in additional detail in the :doc:`JSON Push Protocol <json-push>` document.
+The serialisation of entities as JSON is described in more detail :doc:`here <entitymodel>`.

+This source is compatible with :ref:`The JSON push sink
+<json_push_sink>`.

 Accepted Content types
 ^^^^^^^^^^^^^^^^^^^^^^